NikolaZivkovic41/Simple-drawing-app/README.md

 ## Sorting and Stack classes

 These are also apps that use Java Swing GUI.
 Sorting app will sort all added squares and show them in a window, sort is based on length of squares in ascending order.
 Stack app will delete elements from stack and show them in a window.
-(Simple apps for practise purposes)
+(Simple apps for practice purposes)